Pardus-Projects/JSVaporizer/NuFlexiArch/README.md

 ### State Management and Transformation
 - **State Serialization/Deserialization:**
-  Components maintain their state in DTOs (such as `TextInputStateDto`).
+  Components maintain their state in DTOs (such as `TextInputDataDto`).
 These can be easily serialized to JSON for persistence or transmission, and deserialized back to restore state.
 - **Data Transformation:**
   The transformer mechanism allows converting data between different formats (e.g., JSON to DTO, DTO to view-friendly formats) using custom transformer implementations and a registry for dynamic lookup.